ssorallen/gifs-r-us/README.md

 ## Notes

 - Search and Trending pages ended up being quite similar in their data loading, and ideally could be factored into a common hook and potentially a common reducer and set of actions.
-Because of the time constraint, I focused on getting the functionality working and then would return to pull out shared functionality.
 - Added Bootstrap to the project with intentions of using more of the CSS but ended up only using the Navbar and the inline form.
-I'm quite familiar with the CSS, and so in a time constraint it was simple to drop it in and use the classes I needed.

 ## Resources